-If you’re into animation, or trying to get into animation, you’ve likely scoured the web looking for the best way to do it.
+If you’re into animation or trying to get into animation, you’ve likely scoured the web looking for the best way to do it.
 In your search, you’ve likely come across Bloop Animation.
 The glorious freedom of the internet is also the crux of its eeeeviiiiiiillll….

 There’s more bad information out there than good information!
 How do you know what’s good and what isn’t?
-It seems like everyone has something to sell these days, and you should buy our book be extra selective about what you get yourself into.
+It seems like everyone has something to sell these days, and you should buy our book to be extra selective about what you get yourself into.
 We’re going to try and help!

 We put together a little review on Bloop Animation.
-It took a couple of hours and couple of email lists, but we spent some time with the Bloop Animation content to try and get a better feel for what’s really going on over there at Bloop.
+It took a couple of hours and a couple of email lists, but we spent some time with the Bloop Animation content to try and get a better feel for what’s really going on over there at Bloop.

 Here’s the Bloop Scoop, as we understand it: Morr Meroz is the creator of Bloop Animation.
 His rise to internet relevance began with a YouTube channel.
 It gained in popularity until he decided to make his Bloop Animation Blog.

 The blog continued to grow and now he offers pay-to-use courses to help up-and-coming animators with their budding careers.
 It’s a tale as old as time.

 Let’s start with his free stuff because you’re always supposed to start with the free stuff (you don’t walk into Costco, buy a 20 lb box of spinach-stuffed pierogies, and THEN try a sample of the product from the nice, hair-netted attendant…).

 The flagship of the Bloop Animation free material is his 34-page ebook, which you can download for free after supplying a valid email address.
 Make sure the email address is valid because the downloadable link is sent to you via email.